 #3) Strasbourg is also home to the European Parliament, which is a strikingly modern building in contrast with the center of historic Strasbourg.

+It’s the capital city of Alsace and the official seat of the European Parliament, which you can visit.
 Tours are available and I think would be very interesting, but we were visiting on a holiday when everything was closed, but a tour of the European Parliament merits another reason to visit Strasbourg.

 #4) The Bike Paths in Strasbourg

-A whooping 500 km of them.
+There is a whopping 500 km of bike paths in Strasbourg.
 More than any other city in France.
-Bikes are everywhere and are a good option if you are sight-seeing outside the city center, not to mention environmentally friendly and easy on a travelers budget.
-They can be rented from hotels at reasonable rates.
+Bikes are everywhere and are a good option if you are sight-seeing outside the city centre, not to mention environmentally friendly and easy on a travellers budget.

 #5) Strasbourg Christmas Market

 Although I didn’t visit Strasbourg during the Christmas markets, a friend of mine who lived there for six months said they’re not to be missed and I believe it.
 The beautiful streets of Strasbourg are already such a charming part of the city, I can only imagine it at Christmas time.

 The Christmas market or Christkindelsmärik, as the Strasbourg locals call it, has been taking place since around 1570.
 That makes it one of the oldest Christmas markets in Europe!
 You will find the Strasbourg Christmas market between 29 November and 31 December every year.